AI Use Cases/Healthcare

 Eliminating documentation gaps that triggered

-Health systems deploying intelligent document extraction typically achieve meaningful reductions in claims denials within 90 days - eliminating documentation gaps that triggered denials.
-Prior authorization processing accelerates by 50%, moving from 24-48 hour cycles to 4-6 hours, directly improving patient throughput and HCAHPS scores.
-Medical coding efficiency improves 15-20% as coders spend less time extracting data and more time on complex coding decisions.
-A 200-bed health system processing 15,000 monthly encounters sees $75K-$150K monthly denial reduction alone, plus 40-60 hours weekly recovered from your coding and authorization teams.
+Health systems deploying intelligent document extraction typically target meaningful reductions in claims denials within 90 days - eliminating documentation gaps that triggered denials.
+The working targets: prior authorization processing moves from 24-48 hour cycles to same-day, directly improving patient throughput and HCAHPS scores, and medical coding efficiency improves 15-20% as coders spend less time extracting data and more time on complex coding decisions.
+For a 60-bed community hospital processing 5,000 monthly encounters, the model targets $25K-$50K monthly denial reduction alone, plus 15-20 hours weekly recovered from your coding and authorization teams.

 ROI compounds significantly in months 4-12 post-deployment.
-As the system learns your payer contracts and documentation standards, extraction accuracy climbs from 95% to 98%+, reducing manual review overhead.
+As the system learns your payer contracts and documentation standards, the accuracy target climbs from 95% at go-live toward 98%+, reducing manual review overhead.
 Staff reallocated from document extraction move to prior authorization appeals, coding quality improvement, and payer relationship management - higher-value work that further reduces denials.
-By month 12, mature implementations report cumulative revenue recovery of $900K-$1.8M annually, plus measurable improvements in days in A/R (typically 8-12 day reduction), physician documentation time, and staff retention in revenue cycle roles.
+The 12-month benchmark we scope against: $300K-$600K in annual revenue recovery, plus measurable improvements in days in A/R (an 8-12 day reduction as the planning target), physician documentation time, and staff retention in revenue cycle roles - set with your numbers up front, not promised.

 Target Scope